Tongva language: Consonants

 The following is a list of the consonants and vowels of the Tongva language as used by the Tongva Language Committee, based on linguist Pamela Munro's interpretation of the fieldnotes of J. P. Harrington.
 In parentheses is the spelling of the specific sound.
-Note that there are multiple orthographies for the Tongva language.
+There are multiple orthographies for the Tongva language.

 Consonants /b d f ɡ/ are used in loanwords.

 Vowels

 Morphology

 Tongva is an agglutinative language, where words use suffixes and multiple morphemes for a variety of purposes.